schrilax/schrilax.github.io/_pages/cv.md

 * Won a rare Research Assistant-ship covering my second year as a Masters student.
 (Buffalo, NY - 2013)
 * Won the Star Performer of the Month award in Cognizant.
 (Kolkata, India - 2008)
 * Won the Outstanding Newbie award in Cognizant.
 (Kolkata, India - 2007)
-* Scored 99 percentile in Zonal, Discipline and National categories of National IT Aptitude Test.
-(Rourkela, India - 2004)
+* Scored 99 percentile in Zonal, Discipline & National categories of National IT Aptitude Test (Rourkela, India - 2004)
 * Subsequently won a Bhavishya Jyoti Scholarship for above.
 (Rourkela, India - 2004)
 * Won the Young Genius award.
 (Cuttack, India - 1999)